Freelance Counsellor & Psychotherapist (MBACP)

 Clients can make their decision on how we should speak based solely on what works best for them both therapeutically and practically, without that judgement being influenced by costs.

-My approach to fees is set out here.
+The relevant information on fees is set out here.

 If I book longer or more frequent sessions, does the hourly rate drop?